fiona-lwy/bloc-jams-jquery/README.md

-BLOC JAMS is a song player.
+BLOC JAMS is a music player app.

 It meets the requirements and expectations listed below.